 Back in December, I wrote about how excited I was that another big-name cosmetics brand—CoverGirl—was going cruelty-free.
-And while this might increase challenge with other cruelty-free beauty brands in the beauty space, it also poses an opportunity to widen the playing field.
+And while this might increase challenges for other cruelty-free beauty brands in the beauty space, it also poses an opportunity to widen the playing field.
+And what’s more, it opens up a lot of opportunities for those companies already in the space.
+How so?
+This Forbes article gives a good overview of why competition is good for companies, but here are a few of my favorite reasons:

 A 2018 Nielsen report noted that “It’s no longer enough for brands to simply say they’re natural; they have to authentically prove it.”
 While they’re talking directly about ingredients, I think the sentiment can actually be expanded to many aspects of health and beauty products.
 Beauty consumers are increasingly clamoring for their preferred products to be transparent not only about what goes into making their favorite eyeliner or facial scrub (and increasingly want those ingredients to be natural, if estimates of an 11% annual growth rate are to be believed), but also about how they’re receiving the product (packaging) and in some cases, what the entire supply chain for that product looks like, from ingredient cultivation to delivery.
 But there’s one issue hindering many companies from achieving full transparency as they might hope—technology.